-The goal in Razz poker is to make the "worst" possible hand according to traditional poker hand rankings.
-Which is why you will frequently find people at lower limits online trying to play Stud during some Razz rounds in HORSE and other mixed games.
+The goal in Razz poker is to make the "worst" (lowest) possible hand according to traditional poker hand rankings.

 How to Play Razz Poker

-- Gameplay works the same as Seven Card Stud except for the player with the HIGHEST door card brings it in.
-Also, on later streets betting begins with the player showing the LOWEST traditional poker hand (the best lowball hand).
+Gameplay works the same as Seven Card Stud except for the player with the HIGHEST door card brings it in.
+On later streets betting begins with the player showing the LOWEST traditional poker hand (the best lowball hand).